bbauska/JS-svg/README.md

 sum(5, 4); -&gt; 9
 </pre>

-One thing we cannot do with anonymous functions is use them at the start of a statement.
+<p>One thing we cannot do with anonymous functions is use them at the start
+of a statement.</p>

 <pre>
 // <i>The below is a no-no.</i>